Porter's 5 forces

 Compare industry rivals with Porter's Five Forces: competitive rivalry, supplier power, buyer power, threat of substitution, and threat of new entry.

-Assess your business competitors with Porter’s Five Forces
+Assess your business competitors with the Lucidspark Porter’s 5 Forces template

-A Porter’s Five Forces model is a specific type of situation analysis.
-It examines five forces, which include:
+The Porter’s Five Forces model template is a specific type of situation analysis.
+It examines the 5 forces of Porter, which include:

 - Competitive rivalry: The rivalry of existing competitors in your market, specifically how many competitors there are and what capabilities they have to affect market shares

 - Supplier power: The bargaining power of suppliers, or how easily they can drive up prices of supplies in your market

 - Buyer power: The bargaining power of buyers, or the ability of buyers to bring product prices down with their ability to go to another company for goods

 - Threat of substitution: The threat of substitutes, or the existence of alternate products that customers could turn to in the place of your product

 - Threat of new entry: Threat of new entrants, or how easily a new business can establish itself in your market and niche

 Examining each of these forces in the five forces analysis template gives you an overall picture of your competition and the state of your market.
 Gathering this information can help you with current or future marketing strategies and project planning, and can let you know if you need to give your products or business model an extra competitive edge.